wu-lee/rushkoff-archive/docs/_articles/financial-metrics-and-the-economic-crisis.md

 If you're no longer indebted to the bank or to an interest-driven economy, then you're much freer to create a sustainable business model.
 So then it's not a matter of saving industry as we know it, but rebuilding a scaled set of businesses tied to the real world and the communities in which they are operating.
 That's not a pipe dream, that's really possible.

-hidden fees or ch\~rges.
-Many c\~nsumers have found that they save a great

-deal of money relying on these \~mds of car-sharing programs, and don't miss

-the expense and hassle of _own mg a car.
-If you're interested, CarSharing.net

-can direct you to programs m your community.

-If you're spending too much on gas, there are also some proactive steps

-you can take to limit your monthly fuel expenses:

-Lighten Your Load: Unless you're living in your car, avoid overloading your vehicle.
-The more excess weight you add to your car, the more

-gas you will burn.

-Keep it Humming: Make sure that you take your car in for regular

-tune-ups, maintenance and oil changes.
-When the engine is functioning

-smoothly, it will require less gas.

-Check Your Tires: When your tires aren't inflated properly, you'll be

-burning more fuel, and you can quickly wear out the treads.

-Take it Easy: Stay within the speed limit.
-Driving at lower speeds

-improves your fuel economy.
-Fast starts and engine rewing also waste

-precious gas.

-use Cash: Most service stations charge extra fees to consumers who

-use credit cards to purchase gas.
-Pay in cash and you'll save a bit of

-money.

-Get Organized: Try to run all of your errands in one day, as \~pposed

-to making several small trips over the course of the week.
-T1\~e your

-trips so that you can go when traffic is lightest, and you wont \~\~\~te

-as much gas.
-If you need to stop at several places in th\~ sa_me v1cm1ty,

-park your car in a central location and walk to your destinations.

-Shelter

-MONTH FOR RENT, AND

-W\~N Y\~U'RE SHELLING OUT \~ 1,50\~ EACH before your savings will

-You re having trouble finding work, it won t take long t you may not have

-start to run out.
-Moreover, should you fall behind on you\~ ren If you've recently

-enough money on hand to cover relocating to a new Pace.

-_ • ---• nvrl"' continued

-Q: Doesn \~ this concept reconstruct the entire idea of profit making?
+**Q:** _Doesn't this concept reconstruct the entire idea of profit making?_

-DR: Not reconstructing, but reviving.
-It goes back to the people who are the

-supposed heroes of the corporate libertarians.
-Adam Smith was looking for a

-scaled economy of small businesses and farmers, and people doing things.
-He

-thought local businesses would always do. better and the people would always

-prefer to do business locally because they're going to be biased toward the

-places where they live.
-It's not really a step backwards,

-We don't have to move back

-it's more a step through.

-to the hunter-gatherer stage.
+**DR**: Not reconstructing, but reviving.
+It goes back to the people who are the supposed heroes of the corporate libertarians.
+Adam Smith was looking for a scaled economy of small businesses and farmers, and people doing things.
+He thought local businesses would always do. better and the people would always prefer to do business locally because they're going to be biased toward the places where they live.
+It's not really a step backwards, it's more a step _through_.
+We don't have to move back to the hunter-gatherer stage.
 Just a human one.

 Q: Cities aren 't particularly sustainable.
 What practical advice do you have for